-My work references and extends feminist traditions of revising and subverting cultural histories of witchcraft, fairy tales, and femininity.
+My work references and revises cultural histories of witchcraft, fairy tales, and gender.
 Immersive, multi-sensory aesthetics (textures, scents, tastes, sounds) activate situations of mystery, melancholia, juxtaposition, and play.
 Camp, melodrama, fantasy, artifice, and the grotesque aesthetically and tonally inflect my queer feminist deconstructions of the hysterical feminine archetype.

 My text-based erasure project O, Lover!
 O, Death! / The Infinite Woman excavates the voice of “the infinite woman” encased within a male-authored first person fictional narrative.
 The project – which includes poems, prints, a diptych collage, and a sculptural artist’s book – is based upon Edison Marshall’s novel The Infinite Woman (1950), a first person fictional narrative based upon the life of the historical figure Lola Montez / Eliza Gilbert.
 My nine-part lyric poem excerpts and rearranges sentences from the book containing the word “I.” A series of prints letterpresses an excerpt from the poem on fine art paper.
 A diptych made from balsa wood collages text from the book and found images.
 A sculptural artist’s book hollows out the original book and adds text, gold leaf, a crystal urn pendant, bone ash, and lavender moss.
 With a melodramatic stylistic, tonal, and affective range, the project asks how, and what, is the text performing?